Samsung Galaxy S20 FE 5G vs Google Pixel 6a

 - Higher display refresh rate – 120 Hz

-- Supports wireless charging up to 15W
+- Handles wireless charging up to 15W

 - Expandable storage via MicroSD card up to 1024GB